alephnode/alephnode/src/pages/03-record-graphql/index.md

 You can see the finished result <a href="https://agitated-ptolemy-91fe65.netlify.com/api" target="_blank">here</a>, or jump straight to <a href="https://github.com/alephnode/netlify-prisma-graphql-starter-kit" target="_blank">the source</a> if you'd prefer.

-_Please note that this article assumes a basic understanding of node and yarn workflows.
-Refer to their respective references/getting started guides if you need a refresher before continuing._
+_This article assumes a basic understanding of Node and Yarn workflows.
+Refer to their respective documentation/getting started guides if you need a refresher before continuing._

 <!-- ### Wait, Why GraphQL?